mozilla/glean/docs/user/general-api.md

 # The General API

-Glean has a minimal API available on its top-level `Glean` object.
+The Glean SDK has a minimal API available on its top-level `Glean` object.
 This API allows one to enable and disable upload, register [custom pings][custom-pings] and set [experiment data][experiments-api].

 [custom-pings]: pings/custom.md